voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 - Sort predicted objects by confidence score so high confidence objects are matched first.
-Only the top 100 predictions are factored into evaluation (configurable with `max_preds`).
+Only the top 100 predictions are factored into evaluation (configurable with `max_preds`)

 - Sort ground truth objects so `iscrowd` objects are matched last

-- Compute IoU between every ground truth and predicted object within the same class (and between classes if `classwise=False`) in each image.
+- Compute IoU between every ground truth and predicted object within the same class (and between classes if `classwise=False`) in each image

 - IoU between predictions and crowd objects is calculated as the intersection of both boxes divided by the area of the prediction only.
-A prediction fully inside the crowd box has an IoU of 1.
+A prediction fully inside the crowd box has an IoU of 1

 **Matching**

-Once IoUs have been computed, predictions and ground truth objects need to be matched to compute true positives, false positives, and false negatives.
+Once IoUs have been computed, predictions and ground truth objects are matched to compute true positives, false positives, and false negatives:

 -   For each class, start with the highest confidence prediction, match it to the ground truth object that it overlaps with the highest IoU.
-A prediction only matches if the IoU is above the specified IoU threshold
+A prediction only matches if the IoU is above the specified ``iou`` threshold

 -   If a prediction matched to a non-crowd object, it will not match to a crowd even if the IoU is higher